MathiasReker/php-svg-optimizer/SECURITY.md

 ## Reporting Vulnerabilities

 If you discover a potential security vulnerability, please report it to us directly.
-Send an email to [Mathias Reker](mailto:github@reker.dk) with detailed information about the issue.
+Email [Mathias Reker](mailto:github@reker.dk) with detailed information about the issue.

 **Important:** Do not publicly disclose the vulnerability until we have completed our investigation and addressed the issue.
 We are committed to acknowledging your report promptly and keeping you informed throughout the process.